CGC Class

 Preparing Your Dog for Canine Good Citizen (CGC) Certification in Medford, Oregon

-The CGC test serves as a comprehensive evaluation of your dog's behavior in diverse scenarios.
+The CGC test is a comprehensive evaluation of your dog's behavior in diverse scenarios.
 This assessment covers tasks such as walking calmly on a leash, demonstrating appropriate behavior around other dogs, responding to commands, and politely interacting with strangers.
 Successfully completing the CGC test signifies that your dog has met the standards for good conduct, thereby earning the esteemed title of a well-mannered canine citizen.

 Participating in a CGC class is a fantastic opportunity to prepare for the test effectively.
 These classes, held in Medford, Oregon, focus on teaching the specific skills required for the CGC test.
 Led by experienced instructors, these classes offer structured training sessions that enhance obedience, socialization, and the ability to follow commands.